Nice to meet you.

 • Voice notes

-Although some of these methods could also be seen as synchronous communication because of quick responses, they still allow for delays in response time.
+Although some of these methods could also be seen as synchronous communication because they allow for quick responses, they still allow for delays in response time.

 Benefits of asynchronous communication